Mike-Kimani/Mike-Kimani/README.md

 - 👋 Hi, I’m @Mike-Kimani
-- 👀 I’m interested in elecrtronics and embedded systems
+- 👀 I’m interested in development of embedded systems
-- 🌱 I’m currently learning C++
+- 🌱 I’m currently learning Arm architecture
-- 💞️ I’m looking to collaborate on PCB designs
+- 💞️ I’m looking to collaborate on PCB designs and available for PCB reviews
 - 📫 How to reach me mikalkimmani@gmail.com

 <!---